petabi/sniffles/README.md

          m to the regex.
 - length: Defines the average length of the generated content.
+-  min_regex_length: Defines the minimum length of the regex.

 Protocol Feature -- Inherits from Feature:
 - proto_list: Defines the list of possible protocols,